jacobeisenstein/gt-nlp-class/psets/ps1/ps1.md

 ## Submission and honor policy ##

-On T-square, you should submit your version of the project notebook.
+On T-square, you should submit your version of the notebook.
 All code should be in the notebook.
-In project 1b, please also submit your response files to the test data using the appropriate filenames (described in the last section of the notebook).
+In Part 1b, please also submit your response files to the test data using the appropriate filenames (described in the last section of the notebook).

 If you have questions about the assignment, please use the class [email list](https://groups.google.com/forum/#!forum/gt-nlp-class-fa2013),